Rubella virus vaccine-induced granulomas: a case in children with ataxia-telangiectasia

 Authors

-Ataxia telangiectasia (AT) is a rare autosomal recessive primary immunodeficiency disorder (PID) resulting from a mutation in the ATM gene, which is involved in DNA repair.
+Ataxia telangiectasia (AT) is a rare autosomal recessive primary immunodeficiency disorder (PID) resulting from a mutation in the ATM gene involved in DNA repair.
 We describe the case of a young girl with cutaneous granulomas that developed after childhood vaccinations.
 Immunohistochemistry revealed granulomas induced by the rubella virus vaccine.
-This finding raises the question of live rubella vaccine strains safety in immunocompromised children.
+This finding raises the question of the safety of live rubella vaccine strains in immunocompromised children.

 Downloads